Osama bin Laden lends unwelcome support in fight against climate change

 His latest pronouncement comes at a time when the Obama administration might be compelled to retreat on its pledge to bring the mastermind of the 9/11 attacks to trial in a Manhattan courtroom, which has run into intense opposition.

-The administration is also trying to find ways of moving ahead on its climate change and energy agenda despite paralysis in Congress.
+The administration is also trying to find ways of moving ahead

 Obama, in his state of the union address this week, promised to incorporate two cherished Republican energy options — expanding offshore drilling and building more nuclear plants — into his energy plan.

-Meanwhile, the White House is doing what it can to reduce greenhouse gas emissions — even if Congress fails to bring in climate change legislation.
+Meanwhile, the White House is doing what it can to reduce greenhouse gas emissions — even if Congress fails

 The White House today announced that it had directed all federal government departments to reduce emissions by 28% over 2008 levels by 2020.
 That is a more ambitious target than America's official position in the global climate change negotiations — a reduction of 17% over 2005 levels by 2020.